-CMNA 396 - Intro To Editing & Publishing (formerly ENGL 396) Subject to demand, 3(3-0-3)
+CMNA 396 - Intro To Editing & Publishing (formerly ENGL 396)

 This applied writing course introduces students to the technical aspects of the production of college student publications, including type composition, proof-reading, layout, and desktop publishing.
 Students will study newspaper format, design, and style, and will be introduced to the task of editing.
 The lab for the course involves membership on the staff of a student publication and either writing for the publication or participating in the technical production of the publication.